 Joshua Tree National Park | Camping, Climbing, Caving

 Over Labor Day weekend, I went with a group of friends to Joshua Tree National Park.
 Yes, in the DEAD OF SUMMER BAKING AT 108 DEGREES.
 I had never been before, so despite it being record heat over the weekend, I just HAD to jump at the opportunity to go.
 Aside from insane temperatures, it was beautiful there.
-The rock formations are so insane and scrambling up the rocks are so much fun.
+The rock formations are incredible and scrambling up them is quite fun.
 It's clear why Joshua Tree is a rock climbing and bouldering haven.

 I left my trusty Lowa hiking boots at home thinking, I'd just laze around all weekend eating because of the crazy triple digit temps.
 This was a stupid mistake on my end, but it didn't stop me from attempting to do a little rock scrambling in my silly slip ons.
 (I did end up twisting my ankle a bit, UGH.)

 We drove from the campgrounds into the actual park and did a bit of exploring at the Chasm of Doom.
 It's technically a cave system, but getting to the top was a combination of a little scrambling, a little climbing and a little bit of caving (probably more spelunking because I was so under-prepared, ha.)

 Again, not having the right shoes was a terrible mistake, but luckily I had my yoga-grip toe socks and climbed the majority of it with those on with zero problems.

 Seems to be a tradition for some to take on the Chasm on a full moon with no head lamps, though.